The Review of English Studies

 Who are the current editors of The Review of English Studies?

-What is the primary focus of The Review of English Studies compared to other journals?
+What does The Review of English Studies focus on?

-Editors explicitly state that emphasis is on historical scholarship rather than interpretative criticism.
-Fresh readings appear only when grounded in newly discovered sources or new interpretation of known material.
+The journal emphasizes historical scholarship over interpretative criticism.
+Fresh readings of authors and texts are published when they arise from newly discovered sources or new interpretation of known material.

-Why does The Review of English Studies maintain restricted access for readers?
+What time period does The Review of English Studies cover?